computationalgeography/lue/document/doc/index.rst

 Currently, LUE contains two main parts: *LUE data model* and *LUE framework*.
 LUE data model is an implementation of the LUE physical data model, which allows users to perform I/O to the "LUE Scientific Database".
-It allows for the storage of large amounts of objects and their location in time and space, and their properties.
+It allows for the storage of large numbers of objects and their location in time and space, and their properties.

 LUE framework is a collection of data types and algorithms that can be